OpenNews/srccon-2025/attendees.md

 The small conference size means that we have to be intentional about equitably distributing tickets and ensuring that there's a mix of perspectives and skills at SRCCON.
 Our [call for participation form](/participation/form/) will help us understand who would like to take part in SRCCON and what you want to get out of it.
 With those responses, we're able to create a schedule and audience that reflects the dynamic interests and needs of this community.

-The form is open from March 20-April 5 for session proposals and scholarship applications, and we'll keep the form open for attendees as long as we can.
-After that, we will review entries and notify everyone by April 24.
-If invited to attend, you will have the chance to purchase a ticket, with prices starting at $275 plus fees.
+The form is open from February 19-March 7 for session proposals and scholarship applications, and we'll keep the form open for attendees as long as we can.
+After that, we will review entries and notify everyone by March 26.
+If invited to attend, you will have the chance to purchase a ticket, with prices starting at $295 plus fees.

 <span id="tickets"></span>